-The Trustee has set a long-term target for the Scheme to reduce Total Carbon Emission (Scope 1 and 2) to net zero by 2050 and a medium-term target of reducing these emissions by 30% by 2030.
+The Trustee has set a long-term target for the Scheme to reduce Total Carbon Emission (Scope 1 and 2) to net zero by 2050 and a medium-term target of reducing these emissions by 30% by 2030 from the 31 December 2022 baseline.
 Performance will be measured annually when the Trustee calculates its Total Carbon Emissions.
-Scope 3 emissions have been reported for the first time this year, and are not currently included in the targets, but the Trustee will keep this decision under review.
+Scope 3 emissions are not currently included in the targets, but the Trustee will keep this decision under review.